Autodesk/revit-ifc/README.md

 ## License

 The Revit IFC open source uses the Lesser General Public License version 2.0 (LGPLv2).
 It relies on ANTLR 4 which uses the BSD license.
+It also includes Autodesk.SteelConnections.ASIFC.DLL, which is a proprietary file owned by Autodesk and licensed under the Autodesk Terms of Use.
+By using this DLL, you agree to the Autodesk Terms of Use (https://www.autodesk.com/company/terms-of-use/en/general-terms) and the Autodesk Privacy Statement (https://www.autodesk.com/company/legal-notices-trademarks/privacy-statement).
+You may only use this DLL with the Revit IFC open-source project.
+Autodesk.SteelConnections.ASIFC.DLL is provided as-is.